 The Office of Student Leadership and Engagement establishes the dates when intake activities may take place.
-Intake activities that take place outside of these timeframes are strictly prohibited and will be thoroughly investigated.
+Intake activities outside these timeframes are strictly prohibited and will be thoroughly investigated.

 To ensure that all fraternal organizations are following proper membership intake procedure, all forms must be completed in a timely manner.
 Below is an outline of the due dates for all documents related to membership intake.